-A shoulder dislocation involves having the head of the humerus being outside of its socket, the glenoid fossa.
-Most shoulder dislocations are unilateral unless there is serious trauma, such as is seen in a motor vehicle accident.Types of Shoulder Dislocation
+A dislocation of the shoulder involves having the head of the humerus being outside of its socket, the glenoid fossa.
+Most dislocations are unilateral unless there is serious trauma, such as is seen in a motor vehicle accident.Types of Shoulder Dislocation

-There are three major types of shoulder dislocation.
+There are three major types of shoulder dislocations.